kyegomez/zeta/README.md

 ### `FeedForward`
 The FeedForward module performs a feedforward operation on the input tensor x.
 It consists of a multi-layer perceptron (MLP) with an optional activation function and LayerNorm.
+Used in most language, multi-modal, and modern neural networks.

 ```python
 import torch